wudavi/AItest/android-SDK Access Instructions.md

         map.put("hs-tags",tags);
         HashMap<String,Object> config = new HashMap();
         config.put("hs-custom-metadata",map);
-        ELvaChatServiceSdk.showElvaOP(“elvaTestName”,“12349303258”,1, “”,”1”,config,0);
+        ELvaChatServiceSdk.showElvaOP("elvaTestName","12349303258",1, "","1",config,0);
 >
 > 12)Set the SDK language，call `setSDKLanguage` method(Elva use the language of the phone by default.Call this method if after init ,and after the language of App has changed if nessary.)<br />
 setSDKLanguage (String language);<br />
 * Parameter Description:<br />
-language:language alias,eg:en for english,zh_CN for simplified Chinese。For more alias ,see alias in Elva page "settings"-->"language"。<br />
+language:language alias,eg:en for english,zh_CN for simplified Chinese.For more alias ,see alias in Elva page "settings"-->"language".<br />
 >